roblatour/ESP32TimeServer/README.md

 ### Download

-Create a folder, clone this repository into it, and updated the SparkFun library within it.<br>
+Create a folder for this project, clone this repository into it, and updated the SparkFun library within it.<br>
 For example:<br>
 ```
 c: